3 dead, 6 injured in shooting at Michigan high school, undersheriff says – KION546

 By Amir Vera and Taylor Romine, CNN

-Three people are dead and six were injured in a shooting Tuesday at Oxford High School in Oxford, Michigan, authorities said.
+A student is in custody after three people died and six were injured in a shooting Tuesday afternoon at a high school in Oxford, Michigan, authorities said.

 Calls for an active shooter came in around 12:51 p.m.
 ET.